 Built according to the shipbuilding program of 1895.

-The Irony of History - the cruiser, which was considered the harbinger of the revolution, the gravedigger of the Russian Empire and the Imperial family, was solemnly launched on May 11 (24), 1900 on the personal command of the Emperor of All Russia Nicholas II, in the presence of two empresses (the dowager and the tsar's wife) and numerous members Imperial family.
+The irony of History - the cruiser, which was considered the herald of the revolution, the gravedigger of the Russian Empire and the Imperial family, was solemnly launched on May 11 (24), 1900, at the personal command of the All-Russian Emperor Nicholas II, in the presence of two empresses (the dowager and the tsar’s wife) and numerous members Imperial family.

-On September 25 (November 8), 1903, the Aurora left Kronstadt for Far East, after entering Portland in early October, arrived in the Mediterranean Sea and on October 25 arrived in the port of La Spezia (Italy), where she joined the detachment of ships of Rear Admiral A. A. Virenius (EDB Oslyabya, 3 cruisers, 9 destroyers, 3 steamboats DF), heading to the Far East to reinforce the Port Arthur squadron.
-She sailed along the route: Bizerte (Tunisia, France) - Piraeus - the port of Suez - Djibouti.
-During a stay in Djibouti (French Somalia) in connection with the outbreak of the Russo-Japanese War (!)
-The entire detachment was recalled to the Baltic on February 2, 1904.
+On September 25 (November 8), 1903, the Aurora left Kronstadt for Far East, after calling at Portland in early October, she arrived in the Mediterranean Sea and on October 25 arrived at the port of La Spezia (Italy), where she joined the detachment of ships of Rear Admiral A. A. Virenius at sea (EBR "Oslyabya", 3 cruisers, 9 destroyers, 3 steamships DF), heading to the Far East to strengthen the Port Arthur squadron.
+Sailed along the route: Bizerte (Tunisia, France) - Piraeus - port of Suez - Djibouti.
+While stationed in Djibouti (French Somalia) in connection with the outbreak of the Russian-Japanese War (!), the entire detachment was recalled to the Baltic on February 2, 1904.

-In preparation for the new campaign, the cruiser received three machine guns of the Maxim system, 25-mm armor plates for the main caliber guns and a new Telefunken radio station with a communication range of up to 100 miles.
+In preparation for the new cruise, the cruiser received three Maxim system machine guns, 25-mm armored shields for the main caliber guns and a new Telefunken radio station with a communication range of up to 100 miles.

 Russo-Japanese War 1904-1905